ucarbonregistry/Project-537/README.md

 # Project-537
 Water Credit Project by NSL Koppa Unit, Karnataka, India

+This project activity is a water conservation project spread across 103 acres (41.68 Ha) of area registered under UWR with Project ID 537 under the Koppa unit of NSL Sugars Ltd. which is located in Mandya district, Karnataka, India.

+The project activity mainly includes two RoU scopes: -

+RoU Scope 2: Measures for conservation and storage of unutilized water for future requirements including freshwater ecosystems and wetlands - It covers the conservation of rooftop rainwater and surface runoff for future use by NSL Koppa unit.

+RoU Scope 5: Conservation measures taken to recycle and/or reuse water, spentwash, wastewater etc. across or within specific industrial processes and systems, including wastewater recycled/ reused in a different process, but within the same site or location of the project activity.
+Recycled wastewater used in off-site landscaping, gardening or tree plantations/forests activity are also eligible under this Scope- It covers the treatment of wastewater through an Effluent Treatment Plant (ETP) in sugar and distillery unit.
+Also includes the implementation and reuse of hot condensate water in sugar distillery plant which enhances water security by reducing dependency on freshwater sources.

 UWR RoU Scope: 2 & 5

 Monitoring Period: 01/01/2014 - 31/12/2024